 The incremental costs to obtain a contract with a customer are recognized as an asset (capitalized) if the Company expect to recover those costs.
 The incremental costs of obtaining a contract are those costs that an entity incurs to obtain a contract with a customer that it would not have incurred if the contract had not been obtained.
-The Company recognizes those costs as an expense in the income statement when the income associated with those costs is incurred for a period equal to or less than a year.
-For any other cost that is related with the fulfillment of a contract with a customer, but it is not part of the own revenue recognition, then this will be considered as an asset including related costs, but only if those costs are related with a contract or with a contract that the Company expects to identify specifically and also, those costs generates or improves the resources of the Company that will be applied to satisfy, or continue satisfying; the performance obligations in the future and that is expected to recover those costs.
-The asset recognized is amortized progressively in the same manner as the exchange of the goods and services are transferred to the customer, accordingly, the asset is recognized in the income statement through its amortization in the same period of time in which the revenue is recognized.
+The Company recognizes those costs as an expense in the income statement when the revenue associated with those costs is recognized for a period equal to or less than a year.
+Any other costs that are related to the fulfillment of a contract with a customer and not within the scope of another IFRS standard (e.g. IAS 2 inventories), is recorded as an asset if they meet the following criteria:

+- The costs relate directly to a contract or with a contract that the Company expects to identify specifically; - The costs generate or improve the resources of the Company that will be applied to satisfy, or continue satisfying performance obligations in the future; and - The costs are expected to be recovered.

+The asset recognized is amortized progressively in the same manner as the goods and services are transferred to the customer.
+Accordingly, the asset is recognized in the income statement through its amortization in the same period of time in which the related revenue is recognized.
+For the years ended December 31, 2020, 2019 and 2018, contract costs were not significant.